 In addition to regulatory fines, businesses that are breached suffer from a diminished reputation that can cause loss of business or the attracting of future business as well as demoralized staff.
 Lost data also disrupts operations and until data is restored business may lag.

 One important protection often overlooked by SMB is cyber security insurance.
 Many SMBs believe that this insurance only makes sense for large enterprises – many SMBs are wrong, and this kind of coverage is being offered specifically for the SMB market.

 Business identity theft and other things such as insurance work after a breach and are not enough to proactively protect company and customer/client data.
 There are hardware and software solutions that an IT department can install, monitor and update.

 But, many SMBs cannot afford to staff a full-time IT department to handle cyber security.
 A good solution is to hire an IT managed service provider.
 With a managed service provider based in the cloud, you can get IT security on a subscription basis with Software as a Service (SaaS).

-Nexus IT Consultants is an experienced provider of IT managed services.
-We are located in Salt Lake City and Northern Utah and can be reached at (435) 659-2533 or (801) 839-7006 or email@example.com.
+is an experienced provider of IT managed services.
+We are located in and can be reached at or .